agx/phoc/doc/gettingstarted.md

     WAYLAND_DISPLAY=wayland-0 gnome-terminal

 Make sure you do this as the same user phoc runs with (uid 1000 by default).
-If

-Note that the systemd unit is not meant for development purposes only.
+Note that the systemd unit is meant for development purposes only.